 The common problem we always see is the data sparsity.
 That's why the trend right now is to offer predefined agents or intents in certain domains.
 But that's not the perfect solution, either.
 Let's see other approaches.

-There are three ways Bitext technology, which you can try for free in our NLP platform, can help you.
+There are three ways Bitext technology, which you can request as a demo for free in our NLP platform, can help you.
 They are all focused in simplifying the training process for you:

 - Natural Language Generation (NLG) solution: obtain a high-quality dataset training that is easy to use and free of noise within days.